 We continued our drive down the coast, in time to watch the Shimanto River fireworks.

-If you are even in Japan during July and August, the fireworks is a MUST GO thing.
+If you are in Japan during July and August, the fireworks is a MUST GO thing.

 Some of the bigger ones, like this Shimanto one, would attract some 40,000 people to gather and watch this spectacular show.
 The best advise is to get there before it gets dark, secure a spot with a picnic rug, hunt for some yummy food from the street vendors and wait until it starts.

-Our accommodation was again so lucky as we were invited to one my friend’s ( actually my landlord in my old place in chiba ) new property- YAMAMIZUKI.
+Our accommodation was again super duper lucky as we were invited to one my friend’s ( my landlord in my old place in Chiba ) new property- YAMAMIZUKI.

-They have rebranded an old camping ground into a glamping site, renovating cabins and adding stylish tipis to the site to cater for more younger demographics.It was off peak season so we were treated to the luxury cabin and could indulge in the natural onsen.
+They have renovated an old camping ground into a glamping site, adding new cabins and stylish tipis to the site to cater for younger demographics.It was off peak season so we were treated to the luxury cabin and could indulge in the natural onsen.
 The cafe do serve meals but we mostly self catered in our mini kitchen just to stay on budget.

-We spent three nights at Yamamizuki while exploring the untouched coastline of Kochi.
+We spent three nights at Yamamizuki while exploring the untouched coastline of South Kochi.

 We headed down to ASHIZURI MISAKI ( CAPE) , the southernmost point of the island of Shikoku, an hour of coastal scenic drive from Yamamizuki.